-- Communication to impacted practices/PCNs to request additional information about schemes - Prioritisation Panel mid-September recommendations of schemes to be supported in 2022/23, and risks associated with non-delivery - Finance Team assessment of affordability of recommended schemes in line with Delegated Primary Care Budget - Report on outcomes of process and recommendations to Primary Care Delivery Group 27th September - Communication to all impacted practices/PCNs by end of September to provide an update on process as minimum - Potential requirement for business case to Finance & Investment Committee to support investment in excess of Delegated Primary Care Budget.
+- Communication to impacted practices/PCNs to request additional information about schemes - Prioritisation Panel mid-October recommendations of schemes to be supported in 2022/23, and risks associated with non-delivery - Finance Team assessment of affordability of recommended schemes in line with Delegated Primary Care Budget - Report on outcomes of process and recommendations to Primary Care Delivery Group 8th November - Communication to all impacted practices/PCNs by end of November - Potential requirement for business case to Finance & Investment Committee to support investment in excess of Delegated Primary Care Budget.
 Timescales could impact on final decision for some schemes.